john-data-chen/next-dnd-starter-kit/README.md

 - [x] Add edit task dialog
 - [x] Make Database Schema and initialization script
 - [x] User authentication for secure project/task management
+- [x] Add assigner and owner in task dialog
-- [ ] Persistent data into Database
+- [x] Persistent data into Database
+- [ ] Fix the issues of dragging tasks to another order in the same project
+- [ ] Fix the issues of dragging tasks to another project
-- [ ] Add assigner and owner in task dialog
+- [ ] Fix the warning when add a new task card

 and more...